 The SF-6 and SF-10 are excellent small-batch coffee roasters, while the SF-25 and SF-75 are more adept for large quantities.
 Due to its small batch size, the SF-1 is ideal for training and sample roasting.
-If you’d like to learn more about the size of our machines, click here.
 You could also give us a call or send us an email and we’ll be able to provide more detailed assistance.
 If you’re just getting started on your commercial coffee roasting venture, you probably won’t need to purchase an SF-75 right off the bat.
 Or maybe you’d like to start roasting 75 lbs/35 kilograms of coffee on Day One, we won’t judge!
 No matter your needs or goals, we’ll be able to provide the right machine (or machines) for you to completely embrace the craft of coffee roasting.
 But, if you’re roasting more and more and you require a more efficient machine for large-batch roasting, then the SF-25 or SF-75 will be perfect.
 Our two largest roasters also come standard with afterburners.
 Again, choosing the right size depends entirely on your particular situation, needs, and requirements.

 By changing the rotational velocity of the outside diameter of the drum, roastmasters can also change the contact time the bean has with the drum.
 This changes the ratio of conductive vs. convective heat transfer.
 It’s important to point out, however, that one does not have to change rotational velocity very much to get a different outcome in the cup.
 This design option is only available in the SF-10, SF-25, and SF-75 roasters.